tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <compare>
 <james {% include timecode %}>

-Because <mark>Cohn and McCarthy, with the help of FBI director, J Edgar Hoover</mark> (who is also believed to have been gay), <mark>were responsible for the dismissal of thousands of gay government employees and the intimidation of many of their political opponents into silence by spreading false allegations about their sexual orientation.</mark> <mark>The state department revealed that it had dismissed 425 workers due to charges of homosexuality</mark> <mark>in the closing months of the Truman Administration</mark> <mark>in 1953.</mark>
+Because <mark>Cohn and McCarthy, with the help of FBI director, J. Edgar Hoover</mark> (who is also believed to have been gay), <mark>were responsible for the dismissal of thousands of gay government employees and the intimidation of many of their political opponents into silence by spreading false allegations about their sexual orientation.</mark> <mark>The state department revealed that it had dismissed 425 workers due to charges of homosexuality</mark> <mark>in the closing months of the Truman Administration</mark> <mark>in 1953.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.wiki_lavender at="History, ¶ 5" %}>